 The components of the numerator include the vehicle fees and costs for the reporting period, as defined below.

-Some fees, such as property-level fees charged by the manager, should not be included when calculating the TER; they do however form part of the REER (see below).
+Certain fees and costs, such as property-level costs charged by the manager, should not be included when calculating the TGER; they do however form part of the REER (see below).
 If the manager charges a single fee covering both property and vehicle management activities, it should be split into its constituent elements.

-The TER is an historic or ‘actual’ figure, based on data published annually.
-Consequently, newly launched vehicles cannot have an historic TER.
+The TGER is an historic or ‘actual’ figure, based on data published annually.
+Consequently, newly launched vehicles cannot have an historic TGER.

 Historic Real Estate Expense Ratio

-An historic REER, based on the time-weighted average INREV GAV of the vehicle over one year, should be disclosed annually.
+An historic REER, based on the time-weighted average INREV GAV of the vehicle over twelve months, should be disclosed annually.

 The numerator should include the fees and costs associated with managing the properties, while the denominator should be the time-weighted average INREV GAV.